Adjunct Faculty Resources

 Use this calendar to learn when classes begin/end, early alerts are due, final grades are due, and holiday closures.

-By Fall 2019, Cardinal Apps will replace the MyWord portal.
-Cardinal Apps will be the Go To place for the software applications you use every day, including UIW email, GradesFirst and Banner.
+Cardinal Apps is the go to place for the software applications you use every day, including UIW email, GradesFirst and Banner.

 Use this calendar to learn about various extra circular events on campus.